Sairyss/domain-driven-hexagon/README.md

 ## Entities

 Entities are the core of the domain.
 They encapsulate Enterprise wide business rules and attributes.
-An entity can be an object with methods, or it can be a set of data structures and functions.
+An entity can be an object with properties and methods, or it can be a set of data structures and functions.

 Domain business logic goes here.
 Avoid having business logic in your services when possible, this leads to [Anemic Domain Model](https://martinfowler.com/bliki/AnemicDomainModel.html) (domain services are exception for business logic that can't be put in a single entity).